 - Jorah Mormont returns to the same slave master he elbowed in the face and sells himself back to him, pointing out that he's already proved himself his best fighter.

 - Removing the Head or Destroying the Brain: Averted; the wights are immune to arrows to the head.
 They have to be crushed, cut to pieces or burned to be taken down.
-For some reason no-one, not even Jon, bothers to use fire against them even though they had done that in Seasons 1 and 3 (although admittedly the chaos of battle and the raging blizzard would have made trying to start a fire near impossible.
-Indeed, any fires are subsequently blown out by the wind and snow when the White Walkers initiate their attack).
+For some reason no-one, not even Jon, bothers to use fire against them even though they had done that in Seasons 1 and 3 (although admittedly the chaos of battle and the raging blizzard would have made trying to start a fire near impossible and any fires already burning are subsequently blown out by the wind and snow when the White Walkers initiate their attack).

 - Riches to Rags: Another literal example in Cersei, stripped of her finery and kept in a dirty cell wearing only a thin, plain dress.